ItMarki/linja-waso/README.md

 ## Helping out / 协助完善

 Of course, my font making skills are not perfect, so mistakes are hard to avoid.
-If you have any problems or suggestions about the Sitelen Pona characters in linja waso, please either:
+If you have any problems or suggestions about the sitelen pona characters in linja waso, please either:
 - make an issue in this repository, or
 - contact me in Discord at ItMarki#2686, preferably in a Toki-Pona-related server where I am in.